 The year was 1953.
 It started, naturally enough, with an idea.

-Clinton and Everett and fellow Brown alumnus Fred Heald started out with their headquarters located in the basement of a textile building in Bristol, Rhode Island.
+Clinton and Everett and fellow Brown alumnus Fred Heald eventually worked out of headquarters located in the basement of a textile building in Bristol, Rhode Island.
 "We couldn't even stand up straight while working on boats because of overhead sprinkler pipes".
 They experimented with glassing techniques and resin formulae as they went along.
 They became proficient at the art of lofting fiberglass runabouts and dinghies.
-They built the 8' dinghy and runabouts of 15'-20' until 1959."
+They built the 8' dinghy and runabouts of 15'-20' until 1959", apparently changing the brand from Pearson Plastic to Peerless Boats by Pearson.

-Up until 1961 were the toughest years of the business, as they used a timeclock and logged 93 hour weeks for four years.
+Up to 1961 were the toughest years of the business, as they used a timeclock and logged 93 hour weeks for four years.
 Everett said "It was a lot of work and a lot of fun.
 Selling the runabouts was a real rat-race, kind of like selling used cars, it was a real chore to survive while you bang the boats out in the spring and take them to the show to sell in the fall in a cyclical pattern.
 We really couldn't see the forest for the trees as to where we were really going.
-Then in 1959 Tom Potter came to us with the plan that he had, a Carl Alberg design.
+By the summer of 1958 Tom Potter, who worked for American Boat Building in East Greenwich, asked if the cousins, now working out of an empty textile mill in Bristol, Rhode Island, would consider building a fiberglass boat that would sell for less then $10,000.
+Carl Alberg did the design and the Triton was born.
 Tom had been with American Boat who was building the Vitesse 40' Yawl, which became the Block Island 40'.
 Tom walked in with the plan and we jumped at it!
 We thought that this would be a goal and a real challenge for us."
-It was 1959 and the start of the Triton project.
+It was 1959 and the start of the Triton project and Pearson Yachts Incorporated.

 The success of the Triton not only launched Pearson Yachts but also the career of the designer Carl Alberg.
 Eventually about 750 Tritons would be produced.
 A quote on Pearson's work in developing construction standards for fiberglass: "We designed the hull laminate from the waterline down so that the boat, laid over on its side with the entire weight of the boat resting on the keel and one square inch of the hull would yield not more than 1/2 inch and produce no structural damage to the boat".